What is Conditional Access?

 - The content is sent over satellite, terrestrial, or cable networks to a user’s STB.

-- The STB has the technology to decrypt the feed but needs the specific encryption key from the provider to do so, together with an entitlement that confirms the user may decrypt this content.
+- The STB, which integrates a specific conditional access system, has the technology to decrypt the feed but needs the specific encryption key from the provider to do so, together with an entitlement that confirms the user may decrypt this content.

 - This encryption key is wrapped in an entitlement control message (ECM), a process that is repeated up to several times a minute.
 The ECM is sent to each receiver.
-The internal structure of ECMs are proprietary per CA vendor, but the mechanism of inserting ECMs into the MPEG Transport Stream is standardized through DVB Simulcrypt, an interface specification.
+The internal structure of ECMs are proprietary per CA vendor, but the mechanism of inserting ECMs into the MPEG Transport Stream is standardized through DVB Simulcrypt.
+DVB Simulcrypt is an interface specification followed by all CA companies and is integral to how conditional access systems work in general.

 - The user’s receiver contains unique (secret) information, which confirms the authority to receive an entitlement management message (EMM).
 These EMMs are sent much less frequently and they inform each STB what content it is allowed to decrypt.
 The EMM can be said to contain the “channel line-up” for each subscriber although EMMs are not limited to linear (broadcast) channels but can be used for on-demand content too.